Josephus Tan: In the media

 Tan's first appearance in the media was in July 2012, when he was featured on Mediacorp Channel 5's On The Edge to talk about prevailing youth crimes.

 In February 2014, Tan was featured in the Mediacorp Channel 8 current affairs programme Tuesday Report Voices of the Heart.
 He was also featured in the #LifeReframed campaign, consisting of video interviews with 12 respected luminaries of their life lessons, which was screened at the Singapore International Film Festival.

-In January 2015, Tan was interviewed by Channel 8 on their daily evening show Shi Cheng You Yue.
+In January 2015, Tan was interviewed by Channel 8 on their weekday evening news belt Hello Singapore.

 In March 2015, Tan's life story was adapted into the Channel U drama, Second Chance.
 In April 2015, Tan was invited by MediaCorp Channel 5 onto "The 5 Show" to talk about cyberbullying vis-à-vis Singaporean youths.

 In July 2015, Tan was invited by Nuyou Singapore to be featured as one of the inspirational individuals for the annual Nuyou TIME photo shoot.

 In January 2016, Tan shared about the origin of his passion on Channel 8 Chinese documentary My Parents.

 In December 2016, Tan was featured in the Channel NewsAsia documentary series A Fighting Chance about cyber crime situation in Singapore.
 Also, Tan was invited as a guest judge on a reality TV cooking show, Eat List Star.

 In August 2017, Tan was featured in the Channel 8 cooking show, "Hey Chef 2", where he got to learn the ropes from Vincent Aw on how to cook the classic Spanish dish.

 Tan also appeared on a TV interview on Channel NewsAsia's Prime Time Asia to give his professional take on the "Appropriate Adults" (AA) scheme for juvenile accused persons.

 In September 2017, Tan shared his life story on Class 95FM's Mon-SLAY on Cartunes hosted by DJ Jean Danker, on how he turned his life around from a delinquent and alcoholic to hipster lawyer who now spends a third of his time doing pro bono work.

 In January 2018, Tan was featured in the Channel 8 docudrama series The Convict that based its stories on past court cases.
 They are done via re-enactment, and with narrative technique, are intended to be entertaining but at the same time informative and show the investigation and final verdict of the court.

 In March 2018, Tan appeared on Channel 8 doing Chinese calligraphy for the Thye Hwa Kwan Charity Show 2018 alongside 17 other MediaCorp artistes, politicians, social media personalities, doctors and celebrity chefs.